banzaicloud/koperator-docs/docs/test.md

     You should see the messages you have created.

-## Send and receive messages with SSL within a cluster
+## Send and receive messages with SSL within a cluster {#internal-ssl}

-You can use the following procedure to send and receive messages within a Kubernetes cluster when SSL encryption is enabled for Kafka.
+You can use the following procedure to send and receive messages within a Kubernetes cluster [when SSL encryption is enabled for Kafka]({{< relref "/docs/supertubes/kafka-operator/ssl.md#enable-ssl" >}}).
 To test a Kafka instance secured by SSL we recommend using [Kafkacat](https://github.com/edenhill/kafkacat).

 > To use the java client instead of Kafkacat, generate the proper truststore and keystore using the [official docs](https://kafka.apache.org/documentation/#security_ssl).

+1. Create a Kafka user.
+The client will use this user account to access Kafka.
+You can use the KafkaUser custom resource to customize the access rights as needed.
+For example:

+    {{< include-code "create-kafkauser.sample" "bash" >}}

 1. To use Kafka inside the cluster, create a Pod which contains `Kafkacat`.
-1. Create a `kafka-test` pod in the `kafka` namespace.
+Create a `kafka-test` pod in the `kafka` namespace.
+Note that the value of the **secretName** parameter must be the same as you used when creating the KafkaUser resource, for example, example-kafkauser-secret.

+    {{< include-code "kafkacat-ssl.sample" "bash" >}}

+1. Wait until the pod is created, then exec into the container:

     ```bash
-    kubectl create -n kafka -f - <<EOF
+    kubectl exec -it -n kafka kafka-test -- sh
-    apiVersion: v1
-    kind: Pod
-    metadata:
-      name: kafka-test
-    spec:
-      containers:
-      - name: kafka-test
-        image: solsson/kafkacat
-        # Just spin & wait forever
-        command: [ "/bin/bash", "-c", "--" ]
-        args: [ "while true; do sleep 3000; done;" ]
-        volumeMounts:
-        - name: sslcerts
-          mountPath: "/ssl/certs"
-      volumes:
-      - name: sslcerts
-        secret:
-          secretName: kafka-operator-server-cert
-    EOF
     ```

-1. Exec into the container:
+1. Run the following command to check that you can connect to the brokers.

     ```bash
-    kubectl exec -it -n kafka kafka-test bash
+    kafkacat -L -b kafka-headless:29092 -X security.protocol=SSL -X ssl.key.location=/ssl/certs/tls.key -X ssl.certificate.location=/ssl/certs/tls.crt -X ssl.ca.location=/ssl/certs/ca.crt
     ```

+    The first line of the output should indicate that the communication is encrypted, for example:

+    ```text
+    Metadata for all topics (from broker -1: ssl://kafka-headless:29092/bootstrap):
+    ```

 1. Produce some test messages.
+Run:

     ```bash
     kafkacat -P -b kafka-headless:29092 -t my-topic \